-Our KS2 outcomes for children in receipt of the Pupil Premium have significantly increased this year.
+Our KS2 outcomes for children in receipt of the Pupil Premium have significantly increased this year, with those in receipt of the Pupil Premium Grant being broadly in line with all children (PPG = 82%; all = 85%).
 In Reading there is almost no gap.
-Although there is a gap in Maths, the gap has closed and PP children have made significant progress in relation to their KS1 outcomes and have made better progress than non-PP children.
+Although there is a gap in Maths, the gap has reduced, and PP children have made significant progress in relation to their KS1 outcomes and have made better progress than non-PP children.
 We need to continue to work on writing.
 PP girls are slightly outperforming PP boys.

 Across school, despite there still being a gap, the gap is closing in almost all year groups but progress for PP children is better than that of non-PP in almost all cases.
-Where it is not, this is due to the number of children with complex SEND who are in receipt of the Pupil Premium.
-If children with SEND are not counted, Pupil Premium children are in-line with non-PP children.
-28% of our PP children also have SEND.